njlie/ILDeathmatch-Server/README.md

 - [Minute](https://github.com/interledgerjs/minute)
 - [An ILP-SPSP Receiver](https://medium.com/interledger-blog/spsp-simple-payment-setup-protocol-2028292e6925)

-In order for a client to connect to your server and start earning/losing money on ILDeathmatch, they'll first need to install the [Minute extenstion](https://github.com/interledgerjs/minute), which allows streaming of payment to the server for spawning, and set up an [ILP-SPSP receiver](https://medium.com/interledger-blog/spsp-simple-payment-setup-protocol-2028292e6925), which will allow the receiving of payment for kills.
+In order for a client to connect to your server and start earning/losing money on ILDeathmatch, they'll first need to install the [Minute extenstion](https://github.com/interledgerjs/minute), which allows the streaming of payment to the server for spawning, and set up an [ILP-SPSP receiver](https://medium.com/interledger-blog/spsp-simple-payment-setup-protocol-2028292e6925), which will allow the receiving of payment for kills.
 The section "Receiving an SPSP Payment" is the most relevant section for connecting to ILDeathmatch.

 ### How it works